Thinking about taking piano lessons?

 I design my lessons specifically to fit your goals.
 I like to cater my lessons to fit your needs, so that you can start working towards the goals that you've set.
 Whether it's mastering the classics, playing Christmas carols, brushing up on your jazz chords, or learning to play popular covers, I'll work with you to make sure you get what you want out of the lessons.

-You'll have a teacher who is endlessly patient.
+You will have a teacher who is patient.
 I've taught students of all ages, all abilities, and from all musical backgrounds, so when it comes to ability levels I've seen everything.
-You'll be able to come to each lesson with the peace of mind in knowing that I am completely aware of your existing skills --even if you're a beginner on Day 1.
+You'll be able to come to each lesson with the peace of mind in knowing that I am completely aware of your existing skills -- even if you've never touched a piano in your life.

 Learning an instrument can be life-changing.
 It's important to realize that tackling a discipline like piano is not just a once-a-week task.
 It involves daily practice, and a routine that becomes part of your life.
 Most musicians practice every day, and if you want to become a musician you have to practice like one.
 This, of course, will be the most exciting part of your new endeavor!